jan-paulus/chirpy/README.md

 ## Context

-Chirpy was built as an excersise to learn how to build webservers with Go.
+Chirpy was built as an exercise to learn how to build webservers with Go.

 ## System Endpoints